 As the technical leader of the firm’s not-for-profit practice, I’m responsible for the industry’s technical quality control, which means I develop and provide training for our NFP staff and clients.
 I work with many nonprofits in our local area and throughout the country, ranging from small groups to complex organizations.

-For the almost 20 years I’ve been with the firm my greatest accomplishments are the many relationships I’ve developed — with clients and with colleagues.
+For the 20 years I’ve been with the firm, my greatest accomplishments are the many relationships I’ve developed — with clients and with colleagues.
 The culture here is the number one reason I joined the firm, and it’s why I’ve stayed.
 Having long-term relationships with our clients has been really important to me and has allowed me to become a better advisor to them.

 I'm an avid lifelong Detroit Tigers fan.
 In the summer, I spend a lot of time outdoors hiking and camping.
-I prefer rustic camping, but that’s mostly on hold while my two boys are young.